processone/docs.ejabberd.im/content/admin/installation.md

 -   OpenSSL 1.0.0 or higher, for STARTTLS, SASL and SSL encryption.
 -   Zlib 1.2.3 or higher, for Stream Compression support ([`XEP-0138`][4]).
 Optional.
 -   PAM library.
 Optional.
 For Pluggable Authentication Modules (PAM).
 See section [pam][8].
--   ImageMagick’s Convert program.
+-   ImageMagick’s Convert program and Ghostscript fonts.
 Optional.
 For CAPTCHA challenges.
 See section [captcha][16].

 ## Downloading